'Silent Killers of Business Success'

 If you have business reluctance and fail to acknowledge and conquer it, it can impede your personal success and that of your business.
 Keeping up appearances and failing to acknowledge and seek help can be fatal.
 Many people would rather fail than let somebody else find out they need help.
 It is only the smart ones that recognize their gaps, seek help and go on to achieve greater business success.

 Depending on whose numbers you believe, between 65% and 80% of all businesses in America fail within 10 years.
 That is a staggering number.
-I believe that simply screening people (or getting them to screen themselves) aspiring to be in business for ‘business reluctance’, can substantially reduce the failure rate.
+Even if you say it is 70%, the money lost annually in the US alone is greater than the GDP of Saudi Arabia.
+I believe that simply screening people (or getting them to screen themselves) who aspire to be in business for the 'silent killers', can substantially reduce the failure rate.

 Rob Slee, an international expert on private companies (99% of all companies) says that a majority of private companies do not create additional business value because many of those owners lack the desire to achieve greater business success (click to listen to podcast interview with Rob) - many have some forms of business reluctance, typically hitting their setting on the financial thermostat.
 What do you think will happen to our economy (or any national economy for that matter) if we were to get 10% of those business owners to rekindle their desire (make it a burning desire) and motivation (make them highly motivated) to grow their businesses?
 Imagine how many more jobs will be created in communities across the world.
-Similarly, the world is littered with smart and talented people who have failed in business, in spite of good ideas.
+Similarly, the world is littered with intelligent and talented people who have failed in business, in spite of good ideas and great intelligence.
+They have failed to recognize that intelligence is not the same as business smarts.
 What if we could get 10% of them to overcome their business reluctance and be successful in business, whether they are solopreneurs, run a business with employees or work for businesses as employees?
-Nobody is watching you right now....

 Take the quiz and find out how much (and which) business reluctance you may have.